TOXIC FREE PHILLY

 Our mission and vision

-Toxic Free Philly is a growing coalition of concerned Philadelphia residents, visitors, and neighbors.
+Toxic Free Philly is a growing coalition of concerned Philadelphia residents, visitors, neighbors, and organizations.
 We advocate for all Philadelphia public grounds to be safe, healthy, and thriving habitats for residents and wildlife alike.
 Our approach is to bring together public health experts, community leaders, business interests, the urban agriculture community, lawyers and local government to work to protect public health and restore environmental quality.

 Our short term goals include an ordinance severely restricting the use of harmful, synthetic herbicides, particularly glyphosate and 2,4-D, on city grounds.
 We are currently arranging a collaboration around a pilot park program that will transition two public parks to organic management protocols.